x270/SampleCode/WebNFC/readme.md

 # Testing `Web NFC` on Google Chrome.

+## Note
 - Works only with NFC-enabled Android SmartPhone.
 - Works only with Google Chrome 81 and above.
-- Must register for `the origin trial` as of this writing
+- Must register for `the origin trial` as of this writing.

+## Environment
+- Samsung Galaxy S10
+- SONY Xperia SmartTags NT1
+- Google Chrome 81 for Android

+## Reference
 Chrome Origin Trials
 https://developers.chrome.com/origintrials/#/trials/my